Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

       // Other custom services
     }
     ```
     Remember to add the necessary usings.
+(In VSC you should be able to use Ctrl + . (windows-version with C# plugin installed) to get using-suggestions)
 4. Delete the old DataProcessingHandler.cs file

 ### Replace InstantiationHandler.cs and register new service